Supreme Court weighs tech giants' liability in terror case - Local News 8

 The platforms argue that they can’t be sued because they did not knowingly or substantially assist in the Reina attack.
 If the justices agree, they don’t have to reach bigger questions about Section 230 of the Communications Decency Act and whether it protects platforms when they recommend content.

-Nohemi Gonzalez ‘s family argued that the Islamic State used YouTube to spread its message and recruit people to its cause.
-They said YouTube’s algorithm, which recommends videos to users based on their viewing habits, was critical to the Islamic State’s growth.
+The family of Nohemi Gonzalez argued that the Islamic State group used YouTube to spread its message and recruit people to its cause.
+They said YouTube’s algorithm, which recommends videos to users based on their viewing habits, was critical to the Islamic State group’s growth.
 Lower courts ruled Section 230 barred the lawsuit.